kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

-## Exercise 2
+## 💪 Exercise 2

-Let's use the same list of dictionaries that contain personal information about participants to a research project:
+Let's reuse the previous list of dictionaries that contain personal information about the participants of a research project:

 ```{code-cell} ipython3
 participants = [